srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/1-birth-and-moving-to-mexico.md

 return journey.

 Apostle George Teasdale came to their rescue.
-With my father and Isaac Turley as teamsters ana cooks, he drove to the nearest telegraph station and sent an urgent wire to President McDonald.
+With my father and Isaac Turley as teamsters and cooks, he drove to the nearest telegraph station and sent an urgent wire to President McDonald.

 Before they left, Apostle Teasdale suggested that the company fast and